 - Let the macarons cool down before proceeding with the filling.

 Strawberry Cream cheese Frosting

 - Pulse freeze dried strawberries in processor until they are a fine powder.
-If you are using the freeze dried strawberry powder, skip this step.
+If you are using the freeze dried strawberry that already comes in powder form, skip this step.

 - Sift freeze dried strawberries and powdered sugar together.
 Set aside.

-- Cream cream cheese and butter for 3 minutes until smooth and fluffy.
+- Beat the cream cheese and butter for 2 minutes until smooth and fluffy.

-- Add sifted powdered sugar and strawberry, mix on low until mixed in.
+- Add the sifted powdered sugar and strawberry, mix on low until mixed in.
 Turn speed to medium and beat for a couple minutes.
-Add vanilla.
+Add the vanilla.

 - Cream until well combined, scraping the bottom of the bowl.

-- Place frosting in a bag lined with your favorite tip.
+- Place the frosting in a bag lined with your favorite tip.

-- Pipe some of the buttercream on top of a macaron shell and top it with another shell.
+- Pipe some of the Strawberry Cheesecake on top of a macaron shell and top it with a decorated shell.